Glossary

 Rattan strips

-Rattan weaves
+Rattan fabrics

 Seagrass